dscnsec/DSC-NSEC-Algorithms/6. Binary Tree/rank/rank.md

 - If there is any official x to the left of an official y, its rank is definitely smaller than y.
 - If there is any official z to the right of an official y, its rank is definitely higher than y.

-Two integers are given, L and R. You are the crewmate who has been assigned the task to find out the number of officials lying the range L to R(both inclusive)
+Two integers are given, L and R. You are the crewmate who has been assigned the task to find out the number of officials lying in the range L to R(both inclusive)

 ## Input

 - The first line of the input contains a single integer T. T lines follow
-- The second line contains 2 space generted integers, L and R
+- The second line contains 2 space separated integers, L and R

 ## Example Input